26 best things to do in Antwerp, Belgium (2025 travel guide)

 At the centre of the square is the Brabo Fountain, depicting the legend of Silvius Brabo, who is said to have defeated a giant who terrorised the Scheldt River.
 Look for the water squirting from his cut-off head and hand!

 The square is perfect for a short walk at any time of day, with its cobblestone streets and charming cafes.
-During the Christmas season, the Grote Markt turns into a winter wonderland, with Christmas markets and an ice-skating rink.
+If you like Christmas markets then consider visiting during December, when Grote Markt turns into a winter wonderland with an ice-skating rink too.

 Why go?
 The centre of Antwerp to base the rest of your wanderings.